Tshimangadzo-glich/FNB-App-Academy/README.md

-week-3 we made Pine City Zoo app, this was fun, we where allow to use our imagination in building this app and taught to convert HTML files to APK file for android devices to be able to install and view the app on a mobile phone. week-4 now the introduction to JavaScript has started and abit similar to HTML. week-5 built a basic calculator app and stying the app as well, made sure all the functions work perfectly fine without erros.
+week-3 we made Pine City Zoo app, this was fun, we where allow to use our imagination in building this app and taught to convert HTML files to APK file for android devices to be able to install and view the app on a mobile phone. week-4 now the introduction to JavaScript has started and abit similar to HTML. week-5 built a basic calculator app and stying the app as well, made sure all the functions work perfectly fine without erros. week-6 now we learned more about JS and fetching content from the live server to link with the app built.